aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/calendars/update-to-mpp/_index.md

 String newFile = "SampleMpp.mpp";
 ```

-### Step 4: Load the Project and Add a New Calendar
+### Step 4: load the project and add a new calendar

+`Project` class represents an MS Project file in memory and provides access to its calendars, tasks, and resources.

 Create a `Project` instance from the source file and add a calendar named **“Calendar 1”**.